rust-lang/rust/text/0517-io-os-reform.md

-  The proposed strategy for `Reader` operations is to (1) separate out various deserialization methods into a distinct framework, (2) *never* have the internal `read` implementations loop on errors, (3) cut down on the number of non-atomic read operations and (4) move the remaining operations to a different trait.
+  The proposed strategy for `Reader` operations is to (1) separate out various deserialization methods into a distinct framework, (2) *never* have the internal `read` implementations loop on errors, (3) cut down on the number of non-atomic read operations and (4) adjust the remaining operations to provide more flexibility when possible.

   For writers, the main
   change is to make `write` only perform a single underlying write